 Dynamic “Evergreen” Countdown Timer

-Another important feature that’s worth a mention here is the countdown timer.
+Another important feature that’s worth mentioning here is the countdown timer.

 Sumo does allow you to create campaigns with a standard countdown timer.
-You enter the end date and time, and the timer counts down to that end date.
+You enter the end date and time, and the timer counts down to that fixed time.

 The dynamic timer is customized for each visitor.
 The countdown begins as soon as the visitor hits the page.
 That means that each visitor will see a different countdown and give all your users the same amount of time to take advantage of a deal.

-You might be wondering what’s the point of having a timer that’s different for every user?
-The answer is urgency.
+At this point, you might be wondering, “What’s the point of having a timer that’s different for every user?”

-This is an incredibly powerful tool for promoting sales and discounts.
+This is a useful marketing tool for promoting sales and discounts.
 LifterLMS added a dynamic countdown timer to their pricing page and unlocked $23,700 in sales in just 5 months.

 Mobile Lead Generation Comparison